Simon-Hou/CS201_Team35/README.md

 	- ‘meldefon’ made a lot of additions to make it work properly and to test it
 + Created and wrote unit test for the Person Agent

+#### Linda Xu
++ Integrated own restaurant into the city, with updates
++ Implemented some amount of AStar to the Waiters in the restaurant (only the waiters)
++ Co-designed/implemented Market roles with Parker
++ Integrated Restaurant
++ Helped team integrate stuff and revert back using Github

 ### Known Bugs/Missing Functionality